PenHsuanWang/ml-system/src/model_ops_manager/README.md

 - **Error Handling**: Rigorous error checking and handling to ensure stability and reliability, particularly in scenarios involving network communication and data integrity.
 - **Configuration Management**: Provides mechanisms to configure and initialize the MLFlow tracking URI and other essential parameters dynamically, enhancing the adaptability of the agent to different environments.

+## Module Descriptions

+- **client.py**: Manages client interactions with the MLflow server, including initializing and managing session details.
+- **configuration.py**: Handles configuration settings for the MLflow agent, reading from environment or config files.
+- **mlflow_agent.py**: The central coordinator for the MLflow agent, integrating various modules into a cohesive interface.
+- **model_downloader.py**: Facilitates the downloading of MLflow models, ensuring models are fetched and stored appropriately.
+- **registration.py**: Provides functionalities for registering new models with the MLflow tracking server.
+- **singleton_meta.py**: Implements a singleton metaclass that ensures a class has only one instance in any given Python process.
+- **tracking.py**: Supports tracking ML experiments, recording metrics, parameters, and models.

 ### Features and Functionalities of `client.py` Module

 **1. Singleton MLFlow Client**